simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_mixin.md

 ## Module summary

-Class implementation for revert interface.
+Class implementation for the `revert`-related mix-in.

 ## `make_snapshots_of_each_scope_vars` function docstring